Homepage of the site 'What to do with your life?'

 4. Implement it.

-Indeed, self-deception can lead what the author perceives as an act of love to have a negative, even devastating, effect on the recipient.
+In fact, self-deception can lead what the author perceives as an act of love to have a negative, or even devastating, effect on the recipient.

-And when the author is somewhat psychopathic, this becomes general; loving the other becomes equivalent to merging with them, leaving in the end only oneself.
+And if, moreover, the author is somewhat psychopathic, this becomes general; loving another person becomes synonymous with merging with them, where only the self ultimately remains.

-Moreover, a lack of courage leads love for one's neighbor to be primarily expressed through good intentions and prayers, which can be likened to 'moral greenwashing'.
+Furthermore, a lack of courage causes love for one's neighbor to manifest primarily as good intentions, prayers, which can be likened to moral 'greenwashing'.

-The voice of devotion (loving God, loving one's neighbor) thus appears as a particularly demanding path.
-It implies a low level of social ambition, to avoid self-deception as a result of cognitive dissonance, as well as a great deal of courage, to be translated into action.
-It is therefore likely reserved for a very small number of individuals with very specific predispositions.
+The voice of devotion (loving God, loving one's neighbor) therefore appears as an exceptionally demanding path.
+It presupposes low social ambition, to avoid self-deception as a product of cognitive dissonance, as well as considerable courage, to translate into action; it is thus likely reserved for a very small number of individuals with very particular predispositions.

-The question 'The Myth of Listening and Good Atmosphere' presents another facet of illusory altruism.
+The question 'The myth of listening and good atmosphere' exposes another facet of illusory altruism.

-Consult the question 'What should one do to be a good person?'
+Consult the question 'What must one do to be a good person?'

 New comment